Sustainability – the science of smarter survival

 Sustainability is the key that will allow humans to survive and thrive here on Earth in the face of so many dire environmental problems.
 UMW’s environmental sustainability minor program explores strategies for making responsible decisions to reduce negative impacts and ensure the conservation of our natural resources through environmental, social, economic, and cultural lenses.
 Examine society’s relationship with nature.
 Analyze methods of resolving resource issues.

 Areas of Study

 There is steady demand in industry, government, education, and advocacy organizations for people trained in the environmental sciences.
 Many people who study environmental sustainability work in conservation, education and communication, environmental consulting, environmental management and planning, and parks and recreation.
-Many find work with government organizations like the Environmental Protection Agency and the U.S Forest Service, private sector businesses like Seventh Generation and Whole Foods, and nonprofits like the Wilderness Society and Greenpeace.
+Many find work with government organizations like the Environmental Protection Agency and the U.S Forest Service, private sector businesses like Seventh Generation and Whole Foods, and nonprofits like the Wilderness Society and the Sierra Club.

 Departmental honors are available in the Department of Earth and Environmental Sciences, which hosts the environmental sustainability minor.
 Students who have completed Special Problems in Environmental Science or an individual study in geology may pursue an honors research project, including field or laboratory work, and resulting in a written thesis and oral defense.